 Note/Disclaimer:

-Though sold as a legal supplement in Sweden, phenibut is highly addictive if used more than 1g 2-3 times a week.
+Legal status varies by country, in Sweden it’s classified as a pharmaceutical — a legal gray area.
+Phenibut is highly addictive if used more than 1g 2-3 times a week.
 The effects are mild, making it easy to underestimate/overuse.
 Do not use it if you tend to fall into addictions.

 It takes 3 hours to start working, tempting people to re-dose — and accidentally overdosing.
 It has the same anti-anxiety effects as alcohol — mixing the two can lead to overdose with nasty side-effects.